gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 **Types of error**: In the table above there are two decisions that are incorrect: the False Positives (also called Type-I errors) the False Negatvies (called the Type-II errors).

 Suppose we repeat the experiment a large number of times, each time collecting data, rejecting or not rejecting H0 based on a sample collected from the population (i.e., repeated sampling from a population).
-Imagine we have an oracle and know whether H0 or Ha holds and we count how many TN (N1), FP (N2), FN (N3) and TP (N4) we get,
+Imagine we have an oracle and know whether H<sub>0</sub> or H<sub>a</sub> holds and we count how many TN (N1), FP (N2), FN (N3) and TP (N4) we get,

 |           | Do not reject H0  | Reject H0          |